 - Minimal gap between exhaust finishers and rear valence

 Type-S Exclusive Features

 - Black chrome grille trim (satin chrome on TL)

-- Redesigned bumper with black chrome crossbar and horizontal mesh trim
+- Bumper with black chrome crossbar and horizontal mesh trim

 - 10-spoke alloy wheels in Dark Euro Silver